 People expect that when they go to their favorite restaurant that they will be able to park nearby, when they want to travel their favorite hotel chain will have options at their destination, when they sit down at that favorite restaurant the waiter will greet them in a short amount of time, when they need cash, there will be an ATM nearby….

 Accuracy and availability are two chips in the ante to the game of business.
 They are usually easy to meet but also easy to steal.
 These are not differentiators themselves as they only prevent customer dissatisfaction.
-As you know, you are not going to give a waiter a big tip because he brought your food on time, it was the expected temperature and exactly what you ordered.
+As you know, you are not going to give a server a big tip because she brought your food on time, it was the expected temperature and exactly what you ordered.
 That is expected.
 You will tip her well when she goes beyond your expectations.
 This is where Partnership and Advice come in.

 Here is where things get interesting.
 Cognitive research shows that people are more trusting of those that think, act and/or look like them.
 That the other person “gets” them.